Deep Sleep: What It Is & Why It’s Important

 The short answer here is no. Deep sleep has been linked to sleepwalking, night terrors, bedwetting and sleep eating.
 However, it doesn’t cause these problems – they just happen to occur during this sleep stage.

-Most of these problems are caused due to stresses and anxieties which a person is suffering from while they are awake.
-If you are suffering with a sleep disorder or struggling to sleep, visit your GP for more advice.
+Most of these problems are caused by stresses and anxieties that a person experiences while they are awake.
+If you are suffering from a sleep disorder or struggling to sleep, visit your GP for more advice.